 6. What loadModelContainer Actually Does

-let container = try await loadModelContainer(
+let container = try await EmbedderModelFactory.shared.loadContainer(

 )

-1. Download — if the model files are not already cached locally, they are fetched from the Hugging Face Hub.
+1. Download, if the model files are not already cached locally, they are fetched from the Hugging Face Hub.
 Only the files required for inference are downloaded: weight shards, config.json, tokenizer files.

-2. Parseconfig.json is deserialized to extract the model architecture, hidden dimensions, layer count, and pooling configuration.
+2. Parse, config.json is deserialized to extract the model architecture, hidden dimensions, layer count, and pooling configuration.

-4. Load weights.safetensors files are mapped directly into unified memory.
+4. Load weights, .safetensors files are mapped directly into unified memory.
 Because unified memory is shared between the CPU and GPU, the loaded tensors are immediately addressable by Metal compute kernels without any copy.

-5. Initialize tokenizer — the vocabulary and merge rules are loaded from tokenizer.json and tokenizer_config.json.
+5. Initialize tokenizer, the vocabulary and merge rules are loaded from tokenizer.json and tokenizer_config.json.

-7. Wrap in actor — the assembled model and tokenizer are placed inside a ModelContainer actor and returned to the caller.
+7. Wrap in EmbedderModelContainer, the assembled EmbedderModelContext is placed inside an EmbedderModelContainer (a Sendable final class backed by a SerialAccessContainer) and returned to the caller.

 This is not a simple file load.
-It is full model orchestration — equivalent to what a Python SentenceTransformers pipeline does on the server side, running entirely on-device in a single Swift call.
+It is full model orchestration, equivalent to what a Python SentenceTransformers pipeline does on the server side, running entirely on-device in a single Swift call.

 7. Reference Implementation